C2PA Certificates

 Content credentials can be verified at verify.contentauthenticity.org and in C2PA-aware tools, no proprietary verification system required.

-SSL is an authorized C2PA certificate issuer, credentials signed with SSL certificates are recognized across the C2PA ecosystem.
+SSL is an authorized C2PA certificate issuer whose roots are in the C2PA Trust List, so credentials signed with SSL certificates are recognized across the C2PA ecosystem.

 Who is it for?